codicodev/wr-fe/README.md

 ## Database

 I used json server to manage travels and bookings data.
+It run on port `http://localhost:8000`

 Run it with the following command: